lexborelli/SQL-Library-Manager/README.md

 # SQL-Library-Manager

-This application was created for a fictional local library tohelp them manage their collection of books.
+This application was created for a fictional local library to help them manage their collection of books.
 This web application will include pages to list, add, update, and delete books.
 I used JavaScript, Node.js, Express, Pug, SQLite and the SQL ORM Sequelize to build this application.

 Implemented the following: